-Service Dependency Graph & Startup Sequencing
+Service Dependency Graph and Startup Sequencing

 # docker-compose.yml